tttapa/Arduino-Debugging/README.md

 If you now open your the `Tools` menu in the Arduino IDE, you should see the debug options:
 ![Screenshot-Arduino-IDE-Debug](Screenshot-Arduino-IDE-Debug.png)

+## Flushing the Serial port after each message
+By default, the DEBUG macros don't block.
+They simply write the message to the transmit buffer of the Arduino, and it gets sent out asynchronously, while the code after the debug statement is executing.
+The advantage is that it doesn't affect the timing (as long as you're not sending more data than can fit in the transmit buffer).
+On the other hand, it might mean that not all debuggin information is printed when the Arduino crashes.
+If that's the case you can define the macro `FLUSH_ON_EVERY_DEBUG_STATEMENT` to flush the Serial port after each line of debugging information.

+Flushing is not supported on ESP32 and ESP8266 boards, because the `Print` class on these platforms doesn't have a `flush` method.

 ## A note on memory usage
 `DEBUGREF` saves the file name and line number in PROGMEM. `DEBUGFN` stores the function name in RAM, and the line number in PROGMEM.
 This is because the preprocessor doesn't know the function name, only the compiler does.